 Tier I students will be referred to the school counselor by a staff member or teacher.
 Counselor will review student data in reference to discipline, grades, attendance and SPED Services.
-The school counselor will meet with students and provide guidance in areas of concern.
+The school counselor will meet with students, including targeted subgroups, and provide guidance in areas of concern.
 Documentation will be kept for these meetings.